 In 1883, Colonel Joe Rickey was believed to have invented the “Joe Rickey” after celebrating his wager on the successful rise of John G. Carlisle to Speaker of the House.

 Created by Berry Bros. in 1903 for King Edward VII, this liqueur was formulated to rejuvenate His Majesty during morning rides in his Daimler.

 Ingredients: King’s Ginger, Courvoisier, Orange Bitter, Champagne

-This pre-prohibition cocktail was mentioned in Tom Bullock’s 1917 book, Ideal Bartender.
-Its popularity grew when Reginald Vanderbilt began ordering it before his meals at The Colony.
+This pre-prohibition cocktail was mentioned in Tom Bullock’s 1917 book Ideal Bartender.
+Its popularity grew when Reginald Vanderbilt ordered it before his meals at The Colony.

 Ingredients: Brandy, White Crème De Menthe